From VS Code to Neovim, is it worth it?

 Learning curve

-This image is obviously a joke, as I mentioned at the beginning of this article to start using Vim in your current IDE as a keybinding extension it might only take you around two weeks to see a noticeable improvement in productivity and I encourage you to not rush into switching to Neovim straight away.
+This image is exaggerating, as I mentioned at the beginning of this article to start using Vim in your current IDE as a keybinding extension it might only take you around two weeks to see a noticeable improvement in productivity and I encourage you to not rush into switching to Neovim straight away.

 Progression path